All Episodes

 I know, man.

-And one thing I noticed about the left is that they deployed the same strategies that we used to use to market some of the biggest records uh that ever uh, you know, on on the planet, and they used it to uh brainwash uh the next generation uh to the point where I'm an African American and I'm actually a minister now.
+And one thing I noticed about the left is that they deployed the same strategies that we used to use to market some of the biggest records that ever, you know, on the planet.

-But um and they use the same uh uh tactics of uh repetition, whether you're lying or not, keep saying it anyway.
+Whether you're lying or not, keep saying it anyway.

 But what happens is that when people play it anyway, because money's behind it, then it'll make some folks think, well, this must be hot.

-By the way, I know this to be true because I know too many people in the music industry in and on the radio side in particular, I know it's everything you're saying is true.
+Way, I know this to be true because I know too many people in the music industry and on the radio side in particular.

-Look, Democrats have a book.
+Look, Democrats have a book, and I say it.

 Now it's transphobic.